-The items in the Council's Balance Sheet at 31 March 2013 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31 March 2014 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-ltem Uncertainties Effect if actual results differ from assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Item Uncertainties Effect if actual results differ from assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effects on the net pensions liability of changes in individual assumptions can be measured.
-For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £24.168m; a 1 year increase in member life expectancy would result in an increase in the pension liability of £7.405m: a 0.5% increase in the Salary increase rate would result in an increase in the pension liability of £6.603m: a 0.5% increase in the pension liability of £17.246m.
-Arrears At 31 March 2013, the Council had a balance of sundry receivables for £5.6m.
-A review of significant balances suggested that an impairment of doubtful debts of approx 11% (£595k) was appropriate.
+For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £25.296m; a 1 year increase in member life expectancy would result in an increase in the pension liability of £7.826m: a 0.5% increase in the Salary increase rate would result in an increase in the pension liability of £7.754m: a 0.5% increase in the pension increase rate would result in an increase in the pension liability of £17.177m.
+Arrears At 31 March 2014, the Council had a balance of sundry receivables for £5.4m.
+A review of significant balances suggested that an impairment of doubtful debts of approx 15% (£831k) was appropriate.
 However, in the current economic climate it is not certain that such an allowance would be sufficient.
-If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £595k to be set aside as an allowance.
+If collection rates were to deteriorate, a further 50% increase impairment of doubtful debts would require an additional £415k to be set aside as an allowance.
 Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
 It is estimated that the annual depreciation charge for Council Dwellings would increase by £60,000 for every year that useful lives had to be reduced.
-Provisions The Council has made a provision of £855,000 for the possible settlement of outstanding insurance claims based on information provided by its insurers.
+Provisions The Council has made a provision of £819,000 for the possible settlement of outstanding insurance claims based on information provided by its insurers.
 It is not certain that all of the claims provided for will result in a payout or that the amount provided for will match the payments made.
-An increase over the forthcoming year of 10% in either the total number of claims or the estimated average settlement would each have the effect of adding £85,500 to the provision needed.
+An increase over the forthcoming year of 10% in either the total number of claims or the estimated average settlement would each have the effect of adding £81,900 to the provision needed.